levino/mock-jwks/README.md

 ## Contributing

 You found a bug or want to improve the software?
 Thank you for your support!
-Before you open a PR I kindly to read about [best practices](https://eli.thegreenplace.net/2019/how-to-send-good-pull-requests-on-github/) and subject your contribution to them.
+Before you open a PR I kindly invite you to read about [best practices](https://eli.thegreenplace.net/2019/how-to-send-good-pull-requests-on-github/) and subject your contribution to them.